UmarK3/odin-recipes/README.md

 # odin-recipes

-This project is an application of the HTML and Git skills that I've aquired during TOP.

-This is a basic recipe website.
-There is a main home page (index.html) which has links to a few different recipes, the website isn't be particularly nice to look at yet until I return to it and with some CSS skills in order to give it style.
+This project showcases the HTML and Git skills I've picked up during TOP.It's a basic recipe website.
+There's a main homepage which includes links to a few different recipes.
+The site isn't particularly pretty to look at yet as I've not had a chance to return to it and apply some CSS to give it a bit of style.